shapeshift/docs/yieldies/unstaking.md

 #### If you require immediate liquidity your options may include:

-- **Instant un-staking through the Liquidity Reserve** - a Liquidity Reserve is available to for each Yieldy and its associated underlying asset.
+- **Instant un-staking through the Liquidity Reserve** - a Liquidity Reserve is available for each Yieldy and its associated underlying asset.
 If there is sufficient liquidity in the reserve a user may swap their Yieldy for the underlying asset instantly but incur a fee in doing so.
 This fee is distributed back to the liquidity providers who have supplied the underlying asset to the pool.

 - **Instant un-staking through a Curve pool** - Currently all Yieldies will leverage Tokemak for yield generation.
 The means that the underlying assets are deposited to Tokemak and in turn the Staking contract is issued tAssets.
 If a Curve pool for these tAssets exists, the Staking contract can facilitate instant un-staking by swapping the tAsset for the underlying asset at the current market rate, returning the underlying asset to the user.
-In this case, no fee is charged by Yieldies only by the curve pool used for the swap.
+In this case, no fee is charged by Yieldies, and instead the swap is subject to fees and slippage on the Curve pool.

 - **Trading on ElasticSwap** - Each Yieldy may additionally have a liquid secondary market on [ElasticSwap](https://elasticswap.org/) in which users may be able to swap their Yieldy for other assets.